badgerloop-software/sc2-driver-io/README.md

 - Listens on CAN bus `can0`
 - WebSocket server runs on `ws://localhost:8765`
-- Broadcasts parsed CAN messages as JSON to all connected clients
+- Broadcasts parsed CAN messages as JSON to all connected clients via Websocket server

-#### Mock Data Server (Development/Testing)
+#### Mock Data Server (Development/Testing Frontend)

 Start WebSocket server with simulated CAN data for testing: